daithioc95/MS1/README.md

 - As a recruiter/potential client, I want to see the web developers’ skills, so that I can see if these skills match the job/project.
 - As a recruiter/potential client, I want to see the developer’s portfolio, so that I can see if his previous projects require capabilities relevant to this job/project.
 - As a recruiter/potential client, I want to easily find this information while appreciating the websites design, so that I can see that the developer is competent in front-end development.
-- As a recruiter/potential client, if interested I want to contact to the developer, so that I can see if he is available for work.
+- As a recruiter/potential client, if interested, I want to contact to the developer, so that I can see if he is available for work.

 ### Scope Plane
-The scope plane is included in order to identify needed sections and features for the website.
+The scope plane is included to identify needed sections and features for the website.
 This is an important section of the process as it ensures the project alignes with the previous mentioned objectives in the Strategy Plane.
 It also reduces the risk of "Scope Creep" whereby project features grow in number throughout development.